evelyna0008/github-tutorial/README.md

 ---
 ## Workflow & Commands
-When you are working on any pf your projects you must make sure you are always checking on what is going on in your repository
+When you are working on any of your projects you must make sure you are always checking on what is going on in your repository
 * `git status` allows you